NatC02/NatC02/readme.md

 Juggling and learning how to solve Sudoku puzzles every once in a blue moon.

-My favorite Youtuber is [Penguinz0 / MoistCritical](https://www.twitch.tv/moistcr1tikal).
-He has something new going on in his streams!

 ## I *really* like

 * Technical Writing